The Beast Within (1982 film): Contemporary

+Retrospective

+Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade C, calling it "a frightfully silly and insignificant horror film, whose only virtue is in the makeup."
+Reviewing the film's 2013 Blu-ray release, Mike Hale of The New York Times called it a "respectable" horror film, adding that "[screenwriter] Mr. Holland also created a vivid roster of backwater types, and the film's real attraction is that some of them are played by capable character actors."

+TV Guide panned the film, awarding it a score of 1 / 4 and calling the film's premise "outrageous"; however, the reviewer stated that the makeup effects used to transform actor Paul Clemens into a monster were effective and that the film's veteran actors lent credibility to the film's weak premise.
+Patrick Naugle from DVD Verdict gave the film a mixed review, stating:

-Chuck Bowen ofSlant Magazine gave the film 3.5 out of 4 stars, writing, "The Beast Within isn't as bad as its reputation suggests (there's some atmosphere to burn and an impressive gallery of supporting character actors), but it's really only for blossoming cinephiles and horror aficionados looking to finish their essays...
+Chuck Bowen of Slant Magazine gave the film 3.5 out of 4 stars, writing, "The Beast Within isn't as bad as its reputation suggests (there's some atmosphere to burn and an impressive gallery of supporting character actors), but it's really only for blossoming cinephiles and horror aficionados looking to finish their essays...
 Everyone else would be well-advised to mine the sentiment expressed on the film's cover art: Beware."
-Severed Cinema awarded the film 5/8 stars, stating, "Flawed in places by some bad acting and predictable small-town folks, The Beast Within is a tight show with very good production values, and it seriously needs a big release on a good label and not simply double-billed on an MGM DVD".
 HorrorNews.net rated the film a score of 3.5 out of 5, commending the film's atmosphere, acting, and makeup effects, while also noting that the plot made little sense.
 J.C.
-Macek III of PopMatters gave the film a mixed 5 out of 10 stars, writing "As it stands, The Beast Within is an above-average monster movie with good actors and a sometimes comprehensible plot.
-All of the answers are there on the screen, even if they are buried.
-However, horror fan or not, if you’re watching this three or four times to get every snippet of information from the plot, you’ll probably wonder what better uses of your time you might have employed."
+Macek III of PopMatters gave the film a mixed 5 out of 10 stars, writing:

+Jason Shawhan of the Nashville Scene wrote favorably in a retrospective on the film: "One of the most disturbing films made in Mississippi, The Beast Within is a dark fable with all the drama of Tennessee Williams and all the grand guignol cruelties one could hope for.
+Cycles of violence, class inequality, the trauma of metabolizing sexual assault, cicada culture, and a monster transformation both infamous and famous."

 Potential remake

-On August 7, 2014, it was announced that the film's original writer Tom Holland planned to remake the film, feeling that the original film 'never fully captured what he wrote in the script'.
-As of 2020, no updates regarding the planned remake have occurred.
+In August 2014, Holland announced that he planned to remake the film.
+No updates regarding the planned remake have since occurred.